Newhall station

-Newhall station is a intermodal hub in the Newhall neighborhood of Santa Clarita, California.
-The station is served by Metrolink's Antelope Valley Line operating between Los Angeles Union Station and Lancaster, Amtrak Thruway buses connecting to/from San Joaquins trains in Bakersfield, and serves as a transfer point in the City of Santa Clarita Transit system.
+Newhall station is an intermodal hub in the Newhall neighborhood of Santa Clarita, California.
+The station is served by Metrolink's Antelope Valley Line operating between Los Angeles Union Station and Lancaster, Amtrak Thruway buses connecting to/from Gold Runner trains in Bakersfield, and serves as a transfer point in the City of Santa Clarita Transit bus system.

 Newhall was built as an infill station on the busy Antelope Valley Line and opened on March 18, 2000.
-The official name of the station is Jan Heidt Newhall Metrolink station in honor of Jan Heidt, one of the original members of the Santa Clarita city council.
+The official name of the station is Jan Heidt Newhall Metrolink Station in honor of Jan Heidt, one of the original members of the Santa Clarita city council.

-Services

-Metrolink

-The station is served by 22 Metrolink trains (11 in each direction) each weekday running primarily at peak hours in the peak direction of travel.
-Weekend service consists of 12 trains (6 in each direction) on both Saturday and Sunday evenly spaced throughout the day.

-Bus and coach services
+Connections

 City of Santa Clarita Transit

 The station serves as a major transfer station for City of Santa Clarita Transit routes: